United Methodist Church is expected to split over gay marriage, fracturing the nation’s third-largest denomination

 But the larger divide is between American Methodists and foreign members of the United Methodist Church, especially churches in Africa.
 In a church that conducts all of its major decisions in churchwide votes, the much more conservative-leaning voters from Africa competed with American delegates who often fervently pushed for a change on same-sex marriage.

 Resistance to the vote began almost immediately.
-Groups of clergy met in several cities over the past months to formulate alternate options.
+Groups of clergy met in several cities in recent months to formulate options.

+For some LBGT Methodists, Friday’s news arrived too late.
+Williams, who worked on earlier negotiations, is pursuing ordination in the United Church of Christ instead of the United Methodist Church.

+“The temptation is to worry about the people screaming, ‘I’m leaving.
+I’m done.
+I can’t do this anymore,’ ” he said.
+“But for every one of those, there are 10 people respectfully, ethically and quietly exiting themselves and going somewhere new.
+That has been the past year for a lot of LGBTQ people and allies.”